LeastAuthority/wormhole-client/README.md

 protocol.
 Magic-wormhole allows the user to securely transfer a file from one computer to another, anywhere in the world.
 This program interoperates with the Python implementation of magic-wormhole program.
 We support transferring short text messages, files and directories.
+If the user has `tor` or `Tor Browser` installed, then magic-wormhole can be instructed to use the tor connection in order to protect the IP/Port addresses of the users.

 ## Building